Santipac/Santipac/README.md

 </a>
 </div>

-### I'm a Frontend Developer and self-taught student who is passionate about Programming.
+### I'm a Frontend Developer with extensive knowledge in Full-stack development and self-taught student who is passionate about Programming.
 #### I'm currently looking for new challenges.
 My interest is in creating technology that contributes to the community and makes people's lives easier.